Czech PM says will insist on rejecting migrant quotas

 "It can end in big ridicule for the European Commission and the countries supporting the system because there are no instruments how to, for example, how to keep refugees ... in countries where they never wanted to go."

-Sobotka said the EU needed to focus on trying to find a solution to the war in Syria; helping in countries neighboring the crisis areas; protecting external borders; creating centers for asylum-seekers at EU borders and turning back economic migrants.
+Sobotka said the EU needed to focus on trying to find a solution to the war in Syria; helping in countries neighbouring the crisis areas; protecting external borders; creating centres for asylum-seekers at EU borders and turning back economic migrants.

 (Reporting by Jan Lopatka and Robert Muller; Editing by Janet Lawrence)